Schedule a Mammogram

 Tomosynthesis is an advanced type of mammogram that can detect breast cancer even before symptoms appear.
 It can be called 3-D mammography or digital breast tomosynthesis.
 The process uses several low-dose X-rays to take pictures of breast tissue from different angles.
 The 3D exam shows pictures “slices” throughout the entire thickness of the breast in each view.

 Tomosynthesis produces more detailed images of breast cancer than a typical mammogram.
-These more detailed images can:
+These enhanced images provide numerous benefits, including:

 What Can I Expect During the Procedure?